GetResponse/DevZone/API/README.md

 * `campaigns` / `get_campaigns` (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given search, is performed in all campaigns in the account.
 Check [IDs in conditions](#ids) for detailed explanation.
 * `type` (optional) – Use "newsletter", "autoresponder" or "draft" to narrow down search results to specific message types.
 If not given newsletters and autoresponders are returned in the result.
 * `subject` (optional) – Use [text operators](#operators) to narrow down search results to specific message subjects.
+* `send_on` (optional) – Use [time operators](#operators) to narrow down search results to specific sending date.
+Multiple operators are allowed and logic AND is used so date range can also be expressed.
+Works only for newsletters because other message types do not have fixed sending point in time.
+If message was sent with Time Travel then it may appear in search results for two different days as sending period equals 24 hours.
+* `created_on` (optional) – Use [time operators](#operators) to narrow down search results to specific message creation date.
+Multiple operators are allowed and logic AND is used so date range can also be expressed.

 _JSON result:_